solana-labs/solana/book/src/proposals/leader-duplicate-block-slashing.md

 # Leader Duplicate Block Slashing

-This design describes how slashing leaders that produce duplicate blocks is implemented in the cluster.
+This design describes how the cluster slashes leaders that produce duplicate blocks.

+Leaders that produce multiple blocks for the same slot increase the number of potential forks that the cluster has to resolve.

 ## Shred Format